OpenNebula/docs/source/advanced_components/marketplace/market_lxd.rst

  $ onemarket create lxcmarket

-Note, you can also use Sunstone and input the previous values through the UI.
+You can also use Sunstone and input the previous values through the UI.

 Tuning & Extending
 ==================

 System administrators and integrators are encouraged to modify these drivers in order to integrate them with their datacenter.
 Please refer to the :ref:`Market Driver Development <devel-market>` guide to learn about the driver details.

+.. |image1| image:: /images/lxd_market1.png
-.. |image0| image:: /images/market1306.png
+.. |image2| image:: /images/lxd_market2.png